version-two/sk.v2.plugins.teamnotify/DSL_USAGE.md

 # TeamNotify DSL Usage with Versioned Settings

 ## Overview
-TeamNotify now supports configuring webhooks through TeamCity's Kotlin DSL in versioned settings.
+TeamNotify supports configuring webhooks through TeamCity's Kotlin DSL in versioned settings.
 This allows you to define your webhook notifications as code alongside your build configurations.

 ## 🔒 Security Best Practices